gangof1/techtest/README.md

 * Seed tables with some initial data.

 #### Hints:
-* 500 orders will have been created, each order with 1/2 products assigned with a fixed quantity: 1.
+* 500 orders will have been created, each order with 1 or 2 products assigned with a fixed quantity: 1.
 * 100 Products will have been created too, each with stock set to 500.
 * Consider starting creating a new order or pick an order having #id between 1-500 to test any other API call that require existing order data.